godotengine/godot-docs/tutorials/step_by_step/scripting.rst

 a complement* pattern.

-Godot also uses the `extend <http://c2.com/cgi/wiki?EmbedVsExtend>`__ pattern for scripting, meaning that scripts extends from all the available engine classes.
+Godot also uses the `extend <http://c2.com/cgi/wiki?EmbedVsExtend>`__ pattern for scripting, meaning that scripts extend from all the available engine classes.

 GDScript